jekyll/classifier-reborn/README.markdown

 Interesting, Uninteresting
 interesting: here are some good words.
 I hope you love them
 interesting: all you need is love
-interesting: the love boat, soon we will bre taking another ride
+interesting: the love boat, soon we will be taking another ride
 interesting: ruby don't take your love to town

 uninteresting: here are some bad words, I hate you